fandora-network/docs/docs/maintain/validator/core-components/staking.md

 ## Restake

-Validators can add more MATIC tokens to their stake:
+Validators can add more FANDORA tokens to their stake:

 * To earn more rewards.
 * To maintain the position in the validator set.